bitrise-io/devcenter/_articles/reviews/install-any-additional-tool-draft.md

     set -ex
     bash ./path/to/script.sh

-_The_ `_set -ex_` _line is recommended for every multi-line Bash script, to make your scripts easier to debug._
+_The `set -ex` line is recommended for every multi-line Bash script, to make your scripts easier to debug._

-You can of course run non Bash scripts too, e.g. a Ruby script:
+You can of course run non Bash scripts too, for example, a Ruby script:

     #!/bin/bash
     set -ex